Sesihle-Goniwe/studynest/README.md

   - CRUD for topics, completion status, and hour tracking

 - **Notifications API**
-  - Manage reminders and updates for sessions and tasks
+  - Manage reminders and updates for sessions

 ---